madrugado/Attention-Based-Aspect-Extraction/README.md

 --domain $domain \
 -o output_dir
 ```
-Note that you should keep the values of arguments for evaluation the same as those for training (except *--emb*, you don't need to specify it), as we need to first rebuild the network architecture and then load the saved model weights.
+Note that you should keep the values of arguments for evaluation the same as those for training (except *--emb-name*, you don't need to specify it), as we need to first rebuild the network architecture and then load the saved model weights.

 This will output a file *att_weights* that contains the attention weights on all test sentences in code/output_dir/$domain.